Protecting your retirement from market volatility

 While it can be stressful to see headlines about threats to the value of your nest egg, a volatile market does not necessarily mean danger for your retirement plans.
 Try to tune out the daily noise and stay focused on the bigger picture.

-The sources of this article, On Retirement: Retirement Income in Volatile Markets and Retirement Income and Sequence of Returns Risk, were originally published on April 16, 2020, and February 10, 2022, respectively.
+The sources of this article, On Retirement: Retirement Income in Volatile Markets and Retirement Income and Sequence of Returns Risk, were originally published on April 16, 2020, February 10, 2022, and August 27,2024 respectively.

 How can E*TRADE from Morgan Stanley help?